-The revenue budget for 2018-19 operations is expected to be \$76.4 million which is a 1% increase compared to the 2017-18 amended revenue.
-Significant revenue components of the 2018-19 budget are:
+The revenue budget for 2019-20 operations is expected to be approximately \$77 million which is a 0.3% decrease compared to the 2018-19 amended revenue.
+Significant revenue components of the 2019-20 budget are:

 - ➤ Local property taxes - Property taxes were reassessed in 2017.
 The figures from the county assessor indicated a 4% increase in assessed valuation in 2015 and a 2% increase in 2016.
-The economy, and more specifically property values, continues to slowly rebound from the recession of 2008. - > Sales Tax - o Prop C is anticipated to remain the same based on the statewide trend of economic recovery. - ➤ In Lieu of Taxes - o In 2012, the City of St. Charles did approve a TIF project on First Capital Drive which is a joint venture of DESCO and Lindenwood University.
-Beginning in the 2014-15 school year, the
+The economy, and more specifically property values, continues to slowly rebound from the recession of 2008. - ➤ Sales Tax - o Prop C is anticipated to remain the same based on the statewide trend of economic recovery. - ➤ In Lieu of Taxes - o In 2012, the City of St. Charles did approve a TIF project on First Capital Drive which is a joint venture of DESCO and Lindenwood University.
+Beginning in the 2014-15 school year, the o The City of St. Charles School District is considered "hold harmless" by the state and its per pupil allocation is frozen.
+The District will likely see an increase in the percentage of Free and Reduced Lunch and LEP students in coming years.
+Based on changes in the law from SB 1698, our District should receive the full amount allocated in the state budget for us.

 District will receive a payment in lieu of taxes (PILOT) equal to \$100,000 annually for fifteen years.
-2018-19 will be year 5 of this 15 year annual payment.
+2019-20 will be year 6 of this 15 year annual payment.

-Basic Formula
+➤ Basic Formula